 DepositPhotos

-While many HSA providers offer several investment options, you’ll often need to meet a minimum balance in your account before you can start investing.
-For instance, some HSA administrators might require you to have at least $2,500 in your cash account before you can invest; but some providers don’t have this requirement.
+While many HSA providers offer several investment options, you may have to meet a minimum balance in your account before you can start investing.
+For instance, some HSA administrators might require you to have at least $2,500 in your cash account before you can invest.
+If you don’t have a requirement, all the better.

 How to Invest in Your HSA